so we can let you know what's new, what's on offer, and get a 10% off discount code

 Like the rest of the Squirrel Buster range the Peanut Feeder using a patented mechanism which is activated when any substantial weight is placed onto any parts of the feeder, the feeding ports are closed.
 The weight at which the feeder’s ports shut can be altered allowing you to determine what size birds can feed from the feeder.
 These means that this 100% Squirrel Proof feeder is also a Magpie proof bird feeder, a starling proof bird feeder, a parakeet proof bird feeder, the list goes on.

 To accommodate the number of birds that like to cling when they feed on Peanuts, the sides of the feeder are made of mesh which allows birds such as great spotted woodpeckers and nuthatches to cling and feed upside down if they choose.
 The feeder holds 750 millilitres of food.

 The feeder has a unique tube ventilation system which helps keep the seed within fresh.

-A manufacturers lifetime guarantee gives you complete satisfaction in the product and with over 2 million sales satisfaction that it is 100% Squirrel Proof
+A manufacturers 2 year guarantee gives you complete satisfaction in the product and with over 2 million sales satisfaction that it is 100% Squirrel Proof

 - Stop feeding the pesky squirrels!